 Kaw Councils 2015

-The Kaw Councils 2014 educational program series, now celebrating it's 23rd year, will be presented on Sundays at 2 pm at the Kaw Mission State Historic Site in Council Grove.
-Six presentations follow the theme The Plains Indians of Kansas.
+The Kaw Councils 2015 educational program series, now celebrating it's 24th year, will be presented on Sundays at 2 pm at the Kaw Mission State Historic Site in Council Grove.
+Four presentations follow the theme The Kaw Nation: Then and Now.
 See Flier

 Free refreshments compliments of FKH.
 Open to the public.
 Regular admission fee of $3 for adults and $1 for children applies.
 For information, contact the mission or call 620-767-5410.